ShaunCurtis/Blazr.EditForm/readme.md

 }
 ```

 We need an editable version of `DboCountry`.
 This is where using  `record` objects comes into it's own.
 Cloning and equality checking is easy.
-We save a copy of the original record used to create the record and can compare this original against a record we generate dynamically (based on the current values) to check record state.
+We save a copy of the original record used to create the record and use this to test state by comparing it against a record we generate dynamically from the current values.
 You can add validation to this class or build the necessary fluid validation classes from it.
+I've added Fluent Validation to demonstrate,

 ```csharp
 public class CountryEditContext